snazeergit/NTSPBMS715/README.md

 # NTSPBMS715

-The projects being added are part of ongoing learning with Nataraz sir.
+The repositary is been maintained by -teamNazeer.
+The projects that are being added are part of ongoing learning Spring basics, Spring boot and microservices.

-I'm practising these Spring Core Module Setter Injection and Constructor Injection.

-I will plan to add my daily practise projects to this.

-Keep learning keep growing.
+I will update this file with the list of projects and its description soon for the users ease of understanding.

+-Team Nazeer